CobblePot59/dockompiler/README.md

 # dockompiler

-Develop lightweight applications in C, C++, or C# with ease using Docker and cross-compilation with MinGW and Mono, providing an efficient and streamlined alternative to more feature-rich development environments like VS Code.
+A lightweight Docker-based compiler wrapper for building Windows executables in C, C++, or C# allows developers to create applications easily, using cross-compilation with MinGW and Mono, offering an efficient alternative to more feature-rich environments like VS Code.

 ## Prerequisites
 ```